The ‘What Can I Do?’ Series

 Conflict is never one-sided.
 There are as many perspectives, if not more, involved as there are parties in the conflict.
 Each carries something.
 Each party in the conflict has responsibilities.
 Each can cause harm in the process of trying to address harm.

-This series does not take sides.
-It accounts for the full complexity of what happens when harm is caused by one or more parties and considers how everyone else responds to that harm.
-Read the perspective that speaks to you now.
-Return to the others when you are ready.
+This series is not written to defend one side over another.
+It seeks to account for the full complexity of what happens when harm is caused by one or more parties and considers how others respond to that harm.